pemsley/coot/blog/_posts/2020-10-20-Coot-Cryo-EM-basics.md

     - Red: _cis_-peptide in front of a non-PRO

 When it comes to fixing up model-building/validation problems, often times "Neighbour Refine" is the first tool to try.
 If we try that, we see that it doesn't work in this case.
-We have to look and think.
+We need to look and think.
 We see that the one of the peptides is facing the wrong way and we need to flip it:

 So, let's fix this with Real Space Refine and flipping:
   - "H" _{does a neighbour Refine}_